The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

 The constant $\gm$ is also related to the static fluid Love number $k_2$ (\cite{rr2017} equation (14))

-Both in equations (\ref{gmJ}) and (\ref{gmk2}) the relation of $\gm$ with more familiar quantities involve the body radius $R$, a quantity that neither appears in the definition of $\gm$ nor in the dynamic model presented in \cite{rr2017}.
-Nevertheless, in this paper $R$ is an important quantity.
-If {\bf in the non-rotating state, the radially symmetric density $\rho$ of the body is a non-increasing function of the radius, a hypothesis assumed throughout the paper}, then the radius and the inertial radius satisfy
+The radius $R$, which neither appears in the definition of $\gm$ nor in the dynamic model presented in \cite{rr2017}, is an important quantity in this paper.
+If {\it in the non-rotating state, the radially symmetric density $\rho$ of the body is a non-increasing function of the radius, a hypothesis assumed throughout the paper}, then the radius and the inertial radius satisfy

-with $R_\Irm/R= 1$ if, and only if, $\rho$ is constant (this well known inequality is proved in Proposition \ref{RRIin} in Appendix \ref{app0})). \footnote{If the density non-increasing hypothesis is not assumed, then $R_\Irm/R\le 5/3$, where the equality holds for a spherical shell of radius $R$.}
+with $R_\Irm/R= 1$ if, and only if, the body is homogeneous (this well known inequality is proved in Proposition \ref{RRIin} in Appendix \ref{app0})). \footnote{If the density non-increasing hypothesis is not assumed, then $R_\Irm/R\le 5/3$, where the equality holds for a spherical shell of radius $R$.}

 The paper is organized as follows.
 Sect. \ref{clairaut} contains a review of the theory of Clairaut which describes the flattening of a rotating body with radial stratification of density.
 This Section is subdivided into several subsections where we discuss different types of radial density distributions: piecewise constant, with a point-mass at the center, and induced by a polytropic gas.
 At the end of Section \ref{clairaut} we present the approximate theory of Darwin-Radau.
 This Section does not contain any new result but another way to look at old formulas which highlight some of their interesting features.
-For instance, the Darwin-Radau approximation gives rise to an estimate of $\gm$ (equation (\ref{gm3})) that depends only on the ratio $R_\Irm/R\le 1$ and such that
+For instance, the Darwin-Radau approximation gives rise to an estimate of $\gm$ (equation (\ref{gm3})), denoted as $\gm_{DR}$, that depends only on the ratio $R_\Irm/R\le 1$ and such that